elec-e8408-mini-project-2025/project-documentation/README.md

 Execution steps:

 1. Reset the smartwatch application.
-2. Use a serial bluetooth terminal or putty and use bluetooth pair "HIKING_WATCH" or relevant name which relates to your smartwatch (can be downloaded for android).
+2. Use a serial Bluetooth terminal or putty and use Bluetooth pair "HIKING_WATCH" or relevant name which relates to your smartwatch (can be downloaded for android).
 You can also use the serial interface using Putty or Picocom.
-3. Synchronize clock multiple times by navigating through the Smartwatch application or the web application.
+3. Synchronize clock multiple times by navigating through the Smartwatch application or the Web Application.
 4. Make a new trip and after taking a few steps stop the trip
 5. In the selected serial communication execute command: GET /tripdata/0 or similar by navigating the "mini restful" paths.

 Expected results:
 1. The output of the "mini restful" should include a timestamp that matches reallife date time

-### HTML and javascript compliance
+### HTML and JavaScript compliance

 Execution steps: